 • Ductwork quality and age.

-• How many windows your home has and the style, as large or picture windows may be lower efficiency.
+• How many windows your home has and the style, since large or picture windows can be less efficient.

 • Insulation quality and concentration.